Ralph Bakshi: Early life

-Ralph Bakshi was born on October 29, 1938 in Haifa, Mandatory Palestine, to a Krymchak Jewish family.
-In 1939, his family migrated to the United States, and he grew up in the Brownsville neighborhood of Brooklyn.
-The family lived in a low-rent apartment, where Bakshi became fascinated with the urban milieu.
-As a child, he enjoyed comic books, and he often dug through trash cans to find them.
+Ralph Bakshi was born on October 29, 1938, in Haifa, Mandatory Palestine, to a Krymchak Jewish family.
+In 1939, his family migrated to the United States.
+Bakshi grew up in the Brownsville neighborhood of Brooklyn.
+The family lived in a low-rent apartment at 241 Bristol Street, where Bakshi became fascinated with the urban milieu.
+As a child, he enjoyed comic books.
+Bakshi often dug through trash cans to find them.

-According to an interview in 2009, Bakshi said he was very poor and the walls of his neighborhood were constantly repainted.
-He liked the feeling when he looked out the window and saw the sun as a little boy, and whenever he would walk out in the streets, someone would break open the wooden crates in the push-carts that were filled with food, stating as such: "And the push carts were wood, and most of the buildings were made out of old wood, going back to the turn of the century, and they were repainted a lot but the paint was faded by, you know the hundred years of snow and rain, repainted and faded again."
+According to an interview in 2009, Bakshi said he was very poor and the walls of his apartment building were constantly repainted.
+He liked the feeling when he looked out the window and saw the sun as a little boy.
+Whenever Bakshi would walk out in the streets, someone would break open the wooden crates in the push-carts that were filled with food, stating as such: "And the push carts were wood, and most of the buildings were made out of old wood, going back to the turn of the century, and they were repainted a lot but the paint was faded by, you know the hundred years of snow and rain, repainted and faded again."
 Bakshi loved the faded colors, the nails, the wooden crates, and he would build his own toys from the wood.
 He recalled having "a great feeling with wood, cement, and nails".

-In the spring of 1947, Bakshi's father and uncle traveled to Washington, D.C., in search of business opportunities, and soon moved the family to the black neighborhood of Foggy Bottom.
+In the spring of 1947, Bakshi's father and uncle traveled to Washington, D.C., in search of business opportunities, and soon moved the family to the Black neighborhood of Foggy Bottom.
 Bakshi recalled, "All my friends were black, everyone we did business with was black, the school across the street was black.
 It was segregated, so everything was black.
 I went to see black movies; black girls sat on my lap.
 I went to black parties.
 I was another black kid on the block.
 No problem!"